TL;DR

 The need for this kind of cover becomes more apparent as we age.
 According to Cancer Research UK, more than half (54%) of all cancer cases in the UK each year are diagnosed in people aged 70 and over (2018-2022).
 Similarly, the British Heart Foundation notes that the risk of coronary heart disease and stroke increases significantly with age.

 A critical illness diagnosis can turn your world upside down, and the financial consequences can be just as devastating as the physical ones.
-The payout from a CIC policy is designed to alleviate this financial stress, allowing you to focus on your recovery.
-The money can be used for anything you need, such as:
+The claim payment from a CIC policy is designed to alleviate this financial stress, allowing you to focus on your recovery.
+The money can be used for anything you may need, such as:

 - Covering lost income if you or your partner have to stop working.